"Is my child ready for kindergarten?"

 - In kindergarten, your child will be asked to participate in many different activities.
 Is your child ready to follow routines and keep up with social and academic expectations?
 Is your child able to manage independent transitions from one activity to the next?
 Is your child able to regulate their emotions and independently problem-solve with their classmates?

 - In order to prepare for Grade 1, there are certain accomplishments that will help with academic success, for example, letters and sounds, sight words, initiating their own writing.
-Consider the academic stress that your child will be exposed to – and then imagine the difference a year might make in their development.
+Consider the academic expectations that your child will be exposed to – and then imagine the difference a year might make in their development.

 - How is your child’s coordination?
 A year of growth may mean that there is no pressure on learning to hold the pencil and scissors correctly.
 These issues are about maturity, not intelligence.